cogmaster-stats/r-cogstats/slides/03-anova.md

 **Maximize precision while minimizing number of trials.**

 Implementation of an organized set of experimental units to characterize the effect of certain treatments or combination of treatments, on one or more response variables.
-In factorial designs, for example, all levels of all experimental factors will be crossed.

 Taking into account one or more nuisance factors for the establishment of experimental design: organize sources of unwanted variation so that we can say that they affect treatment equivalently, making the comparison between treatments possible.